gainsay (verb)§

 An unidentified source of trouble or malfunctioning.
 (Green's)

-Originally, bad money drives out good.
-Later: If we make no distinction for the worthy and no penalty for the unworthy, the unworthy proliferates, and over time becomes the new standard.
+Originally, bad money drives out good, as with the OED definition above.
+But later: If we make no distinction for the worthy and no penalty for the unworthy, the unworthy proliferates, and over time becomes the new standard.
 Finally, the Charlie Munger definition: Bad morals drive out the good; unethical behavior is contagious.
 (RM)

 Note: I have written on Gresham's Law here.